JKTKops/JKTKops.github.io/_posts/computer-architecture/2022-08-08-basics-overview.md

 to eliminate the large stalls associated with waiting for memory accesses.

 This crash-course overview covers more or less the same topics as a one-semester undergraduate computer architecture course.
-To avoid getting too mathematical, I covered branches in significantly less detail than such a course would.
+To avoid getting too mathematical, I covered caches in significantly less detail than such a course would.

 In future posts, we will take deep dives into particular advanced computer architecture techniques.